MicrosoftDocs/iis-docs/iis/web-hosting/scenario-build-a-web-farm-with-iis-servers/planning-step-1-plan-iis-web-farm-infrastructure.md

 Microsoft Application Request Routing (ARR) is a proxy-based routing module that forwards HTTP requests to content servers based on HTTP headers, server variables, and load balance algorithms.
 For more information about ARR, see [Step 3: Plan IIS Web Farm Load Balancing](planning-step-3-plan-iis-web-farm-load-balancing.md).

-The easiest way to install ARR and its dependencies is with [Web Platform Installer](https://www.microsoft.com/web/downloads/platform.aspx).

 To configure ARR load balancing, you need the IP address for all of your servers.
 To find an IP address, use the Ipconfig.exe command-line tool.

 <a id="13"></a>